readcollin0/embedded-renderer/README.md

 I wanted to write a 3D renderer, but make it run as fast as I could.
 In the end, I made the "map" only 2D, where each line is represented as a gray wall of static height in the final rendered image.

 I was worried about the computational power of the Zybo board I was using, but it turns out I shouldn't have been.
 The slowest part of the program was easily the SPI bus that controlled the screen.
 The actual renderer ran blazingly fast.

+There are also no collisions, just a movable camera and rendered objects depending on the current camera position.